Bodacious/genderize/README.md

 Genderize is a simple Rails gem for adding gender helper methods to Rails models.

+_New:_ we now have non-binary as an option

 ## Example

 ### Feminine

-    # Setting the gender is simple - just set the attribute value to "m" or "f"
+    # Setting the gender is simple - just set the attribute value to "m", "n", or "f"
     @user = User.new(gender: "f")

     # This also works